 This privacy statement applies to personal information collected by The National Return & Disposal of Unwanted Medicines Limited (‘RUM’).
 RUM is committed to protecting the privacy of personal information in accordance with the requirements of the Privacy Act 1988 (Cth.).

-You may choose to provide your name, email address or other personal details in order for us to respond to your queries or to send you our brochures, poster and other NatRUM information.
+We may collect and hold the following personal information which you may choose to provide to enable us to response to your queries or to send to you our brochures, poster and other RUM information:

 We may engage third party service providers to assist us by hosting or administering our website.
-We do not otherwise disclose your personal information, unless permitted or required by law.
+We do not otherwise disclose your personal information unless permitted or required by law.

-When you visit this website, we may record anonymous information about your visit and log the following information for statistical purposes and to allow us to develop better online services:
+When you visit this website we may record anonymous information about your visit and log the following information for statistical purposes and to allow us to develop better online services:

-Approved 5th June 2017
+Replaces Statement approved 5th June 2017